imker25/samba_exporter/README.md

 sudo dpkg --install ./samba-exporter_0.1.192-f6b01a7+ubuntu-20.04_amd64.deb
 ```

 By default the prometheus exporter endpoint only listen on localhost.
-To change this behavior update `/etc/default/samba_exporter` on the target machine according to your needs and restart the `samba_exporter` service.
+To change this behavior update `/etc/default/samba_exporter` according to your needs and restart the `samba_exporter` service.
 See [samba_statusd service](#samba_statusd-service) for details.

 For manual installation see [Build and manual install](#build-and-manual-install).